Request a Demo Search

 • 10% of funding from grants

-Every nonprofit will have a different breakdown of their fundraising goals based on their current fundraising initiatives and their community’s giving capacity.
+Every nonprofit will have a different breakdown of its fundraising goals based on its current fundraising initiatives and its community’s giving capacity.

 2. Get input from key stakeholders

 Next, ask your stakeholders for input about your fundraising goals.
-Provide context for your goals and philanthropic objectives, explain how each will impact your mission, then ask for feedback about the plan.
+Provide context for your goals and philanthropic objectives, explain how each will impact your mission, and ask for feedback about the plan.

 The different stakeholders you should reach out to include: